Introduction to MySQL Server

 MySQL supported storage engines:

-This has been a guide to the MySQL Server.
-Here we have studied basic concept, examples, advantages, and Architecture of MySQL Server in detail.
+This has been a guide to MySQL Server.
+Here we have discussed the basic concepts, examples, advantages, and architecture of the MySQL server in detail.
 You may also look at the following articles to learn more –